maxfordham/adaptive-comfort/README.md

 # Welcome to Adaptive Comfort!

-This package assesses the thermal comfort of a space within a building against the Criterion defined in CIBSE TM52 and TM59.
+This package assesses the thermal comfort of a space within a building against the criterion defined in CIBSE TM52 and TM59.

 ## Inputs
 - Air temperature of the rooms